-- 8.3.1 AMCs deciding to make any provision against exposure such as COls, CODs, COMs, LOP, money-market placements, etc. or any additional provision against debt securities i.e. over and above the minimum provisioning requirements as prescribed above under Circular No. 1 of 2009 shall formulate a comprehensive Provisioning Policy duly approved by their Board of Directors prior to making of such provisions; - 8.3.2 The Provisioning Policy approved by the Board shall inter-alia contain: - 1.
-Eligibility criteria for debt security and other exposure for making provision; - 2.
-Criteria for classification as non-performing exposure;
+- 9.3.1 AMCs deciding to make any provision against exposure such as COls, CODs, COMs, LOP, money-market placements, etc. or any additional provision against debt securities i.e. over and above the minimum provisioning requirements as prescribed above under Circular No. 1 of 2009 shall formulate a comprehensive Provisioning Policy duly approved by their Board of Directors prior to making of such provisions. - 9.3.2 The Provisioning Policy approved by the Board shall inter-alia contain: - (a) Eligibility criteria for debt security and other exposure for making provision. - (b) Criteria for classification as non-performing exposure. - (c) Provisioning requirements including the minimum time frame for maintaining the applied provisions. - (d) Criteria for suspension of mark up. - (e) Criteria for reversals of provisioning. and - (f) Requirements for disclosure of the Provisioning Policy to unit holders and prospective investors. - 9.3.3 The Provisioning Policy as approved by the Board shall be immediately disclosed / disseminated by the AMC to the existing unit holders, prospective investors, trustee of the scheme and the Commission.
+The same shall also be disseminated by the AMC on its website, in addition, requisite amendments in the constitutive documents of the scheme shall be incorporated at the earliest, t3he provisioning made in light of the Provisioning Policy shall be disclosed by the AMC in the quarterly, half yearly and annual accounts of the scheme.

-68SECP Circular No. 13 of 2009 dated May 04, 2009
+77SECP Circular No. 13 of 2009 dated May 04, 2009